godwinls/GCD/CookBook.md

 [85] "angletBodyGyroJerkMean,gravityMean.AVG" "angleX,gravityMean.AVG"                 "angleY,gravityMean.AVG"
 [88] "angleZ,gravityMean.AVG"

+In the tidy data set.
+"Acc" stands for "accelerometer".
+"Gyro" stands for "gyroscope".
+"Mag" stands for "Magnitudes".
+The "t-" prefix stands for "time domain", the "f-" prefix stands for "frequency domain".
+The ".AVG" means it's the average value.
 ## Processing

 * Merges the training and the test sets to create one data set.